P3 Award: National Student Design Competition for Sustainability

 Award Procedure

-For competitive awards, EPA will review and evaluate applications, proposals, and/or submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
+For competitive awards, EPA will review and evaluate applications in accordance with the terms, conditions, and criteria stated in the competitive announcement.
 Competitions will be conducted in accordance with EPA policies/regulations for competing assistance agreements.
 Customarily, applicants are notified of award decisions within six months of the close of the RFA.
-After being recommended for award, applicants will be required to submit additional certifications and an electronic version of the revised project abstract, and may be requested to provide responses to comments or suggestions offered by the peer reviewers, a revised budget, and/or make appropriate proposal revisions.
+After being recommended for award, applicants will be required to submit additional certifications and may be requested to submit an electronic version of the project abstract, provide responses to comments or suggestions offered by the peer reviewers, and provide a revised budget.
 EPA Project Officers will contact Principal Investigators to obtain these materials.
-The official notification of an award will be made by the Agency's Grants and Interagency Agreement Management Division
+The official notification of an award will be made by the Agency's Grants and Interagency Agreement Management Division.
+Before or after award, certain applicants will be expected to provide additional quality assurance documentation.

 Deadlines